apostrophecms/sanitize-html/README.md

 ### Discarding text outside of ```<html></html>``` tags

 Some text editing applications generate HTML to allow copying over to a web application.
-These can sometimes include undesireable control characters after terminating `html` tag.
+These can sometimes include undesirable control characters after terminating `html` tag.
 By default sanitize-html will not discard these characters, instead returning them in sanitized string.
 This behaviour can be modified using `enforceHtmlBoundary` option.

 Setting this option to true will instruct sanitize-html to discard all characters outside of `html` tag boundaries -- before `<html>` and after `</html>` tags.